chipsalliance/Caliptra/SECURITY.md

 sensitive nature of what is being fixed, and shall not refer to CVE numbers that have been assigned to the issue.
 The developer instead should merely describe what has been fixed.

-The Caliptra TC shall maintain information mapping embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.
+The Caliptra TC shall maintain information that maps embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.

 Each issue that is considered a security vulnerability shall be assigned a CVE number.
 As fixes are created, it may be necessary to allocate